An Online Joint Optimization-Estimation Architecture for Distribution Networks: Introduction

-\item[2)] We consider the SE and AC power flow linearization errors in the feedback loop to reformulate the proposed joint OPF-SE in a stochastic way.
-The statistical information of the feedback noise improves the feasibility performance and robustness to uncertainties.
-A sampling approach based on conditional value-at-risk (CVaR) is applied to quantify the probability of voltage constraint violation.
-In this way, the proposed online OPF-SE architecture facilitates the close interaction between optimal decisions and the knowledge of uncertainties in the SE feedback loop.

-\item[3)] Due to the stochastic reformulation using CVaR, the stochastic OPF-SE problem is not strongly convex on all primal variables, which compromises the convergence of the proposed algorithm.
+\item[3)] \textit{\underline{Theoretical Studies:}} More extensive theoretical analyses are presented in this paper compared to our previous works \cite{guo2020solving,guo2020optimal}.
+Firstly, convergence and optimality are established for the proposed joint OPF-SE algorithm for a particular time step in a static situation.
+Specifically, we show that jointly solving OPF-SE problems is equivalent to the results from a single optimization problem.
+Secondly, due to the stochastic reformulation using CVaR, the stochastic OPF-SE problem is not strongly convex on all primal variables, which compromises the convergence of the proposed algorithm.
 To overcome this challenge, the proposed primal-dual gradient-based approximation leverages Tikhonov regularization terms on both primal and dual variables to facilitate convergence.
-The optimality difference caused by primal-dual regularization terms is rigorously characterized.
-The proposed framework considerably broadens the approaches in \cite{dall2016optimal,guo2020solving} by establishing convergence and optimality under time-varying conditions with limited state monitoring capabilities.
-Meanwhile, the analysis of regularization errors offers contributions over \cite{koshal2009distributed,koshal2011multiuser}, where the optimality difference caused only by dual variables is characterized.
-Here, we conduct a general error analysis to bound the regularization errors caused by the primal-dual regularization terms.
-The error analysis is not only limited to the online joint OPF-SE problem in this paper, but can apply to a general multi-user optimization solved by primal-dual gradient approaches with regularization \cite{koshal2011multiuser}. \end{itemize} The rest of the paper is organized as follows.
-Section \ref{sec:system_model} introduces the system model and proposes the joint OPF-SE algorithm.
-Furthermore, convergence and optimality of the algorithm are established.
-In Section \ref{sec:stochastic_online}, a stochastic OPF-SE framework is proposed and solved with a regularized primal-dual online gradient method.
-Section \ref{sec:numerical} presents numerical results, and Section \ref{sec:conclusions} concludes the paper.
+The optimality difference caused by the primal-dual regularization terms is rigorously characterized.
+Thirdly, the online tracking performance and convergence analysis are included as well.
+Note that the proposed framework and associated analysis results considerably broaden the approaches in\cite{guo2020solving,guo2020optimal,dall2016optimal} by establishing convergence and optimality under time-varying conditions with limited state monitoring capabilities.
+It is also worth to emphasize that we conduct a general error analysis to bound the regularization errors caused by the Tikhonov primal-dual regularization terms.
+The analysis of regularization errors offer contribution over \cite{koshal2009distributed,koshal2011multiuser}, where the optimality difference caused only by dual variable is characterized.
+In addition, the error analysis is not only limited to the online joint OPF-SE problem in this paper, but can apply to a general multi-user optimization solved by primal-dual gradient approaches with regularization \cite{koshal2011multiuser}.